Setting the pace of microswimmers: when increasing viscosity speeds up self-propulsion

-\emph{Rigid beads.}---Eqs.~(\ref{eq:v_bodies}) and (\ref{eq:Ri}) lead to differential equations in the $\boldsymbol\xi_i$'s (\cite{Felderhof:2006:PhysFluids}), which we solve under the assumption of small oscillations, \emph{i.e.} $|\boldsymbol\xi_i(t)|\ll l$ for all $i$ and all times $t$.
+Eqs.~(\ref{eq:v_bodies}) and (\ref{eq:Ri}) lead to a coupled system of differential equations in the $\boldsymbol\xi_i$'s, which can be solved by a perturbative scheme by expanding the arm-lengths $|\mathbf R_2(t) - \mathbf R_1(t)|$ and $|\mathbf R_3(t) - \mathbf R_2(t)|$ around their mean values $l$, if we assume that the driving forces, and consequently the oscillations $\boldsymbol\xi_i(t)$, are small, \emph{i.e.} $|\boldsymbol\xi_i(t)|\ll l$ for all $i$ and all times $t$ \cite{Felderhof:2006:PhysFluids}.
 Since the forces and the displacements are all sinusoidal, the first-order terms in the perturbation variable $\boldsymbol\xi_i(t)$ turn out to be zero.
-The velocity expression for swimmers with rigid beads, accurate to the second order in $\boldsymbol\xi_i$, is

-The model allows one to include beads of any shape whose friction coefficient $\lambda$ is known.
-In the appropriate limits ($\lambda \ll l$ and $|\boldsymbol\xi_i(t)|\ll l$), Eq.~(\ref{eq:v_force}) can actually be cast in a stroke-centric form, $\mathbf v = G d_1 d_2 \omega \sin\beta \mathbf{\hat{z}}$, where $G$ is a geometric factor, $d_1$ and $d_2$ are the amplitudes of the oscillations of the swimmer's arms, and $\beta$ gives the phase difference between the two~\cite{Golestanian:2008:PRE}.
-In our approach, $d_1$, $d_2$ and $\beta$ emerge as explicit functions of the different driving and swimmer parameters.

-While the natural expectation is for the velocity $\mathbf v_\text{r}$ to decrease with the viscosity $\eta$ (`conventional' regime), Eq.~(\ref{eq:v_force}) leads to the remarkable result that $\mathbf v_\text{r}$ is a non-monotonic function of $\eta$ (Fig.~\ref{fig:v-eta} (a), (b)).
-As such, together with the conventional regime, there is an `aberrant' regime where $\mathbf v_\text{r}$ increases with $\eta$.
-Interestingly, the change between these regimes, marked by an appearance of extrema in the velocity-viscosity curves, is concurrent with a change in the pusher or puller nature of the swimmer, determined by the relation

-When the left hand side of relation (\ref{eq:puller}) is larger (smaller), then the swimmer moves in the direction of the bead with the higher (lower) force amplitude, and the swimmer is consequently a puller (pusher).
-These intrinsic phenomena are a consequence of the interplay of the drag forces on the swimmer and its elastic degrees of freedom.

-For a three-bead swimmer of a fixed elastic parameter $\psi$ and varying viscosity $\eta$, it can be shown that if the driving parameters satisfy the relation $(A-B)/\sin\alpha>0$, then the swimmer is a pusher and the velocity $\mathbf v_\text{r}$ as a function of $\eta$ has exactly one extremum (Fig.~\ref{fig:v-eta}(a)).
-This maximum divides the conventional regime (shaded in yellow in Fig.~\ref{fig:v-eta}(a)) and the aberrant regime (dark green), the latter being confined to a region asymptotically bounded by the lines $\eta = \psi/(2\sqrt{5 + 2\sqrt{13}})$ and $\mathbf v_\text{r} = \mathbf v_{{\text{r}|}_{A=B}}$.

-If $(A-B)/\sin\alpha<0$, then the velocity has zero or several (2 or 4) local extrema (Fig.~\ref{fig:v-eta}(b)).
-In the former case the swimmer is in the conventional regime for all values of the viscosity and is always a puller (yellow dashed curve in Fig.~\ref{fig:v-eta}(b)).
-However, if $B > A (1 + 6 \sin^2\alpha + 2\sin\alpha\sqrt{3 + 9\sin^2\alpha})^{1/2}$, then a swimmer with a fixed elastic parameter becomes aberrant for an intermediate range of viscosities (solid yellow-green curve in Fig.~\ref{fig:v-eta}(b)) and can be a pusher.
+We calculate to the second order in $\boldsymbol\xi_i/l$, therefore, and find the velocity expression for the swimmer to be